RamenDR/ramen/docs/design/Cephfs-RDR-ConsistencyGroup.md

 ### User Story

-For the application, users can choose to specify a consistency group for some or all of the PVCs:
+For the application, All Cephfs PVCs belong to a single consistency group.

-* The application can have one consistency group that includes all PVCs.
-* The application can have one consistency group where some PVCs belong to the group while others do not.
-* The application can have no consistency group, meaning all PVCs are not part of any consistency group.

 ### Does enabling the feature change any default behavior

-No, only PVCs included in a volume group will adhere to this design;
-other PVCs will continue to follow the current approach.
+No, this design will only be executed after enabling consistency group.

 ### Dependencies